 “Stupid!”
 I said to myself.
 I felt equal parts embarrassed and worried.
 What if Teddy took it the wrong way?

-Trying to forget my embarrassing blunder, I changed seats to where Em, Grace, and Sadie sat in the kitchen around the oak table.
+Trying to forget my awkward blunder, I changed seats to where Em, Grace, and Sadie lounged in the kitchen around the oak table.
 I took the spot right between Grace and Sadie.
 My friends had a way of making me forget about everything else and just have fun.

 “… and then she said, ‘That’s not a pygmy puff, that’s cotton candy!’” spluttered Sadie in between bouts of laughter.
 Grace was doubled over beside me, guffawing so much that you couldn’t hear her.